Al Gilliam, Master Hunting Guide/ Outfitter License # M-185

 Exclusive one-on-one hunts.

 1923 Homestead near Haines, Alaska: cabin, bunkhouse with shower and washer dryer, electricity, panoramic view.
 Three remote cabins in three different river Valleys: cooking facilities, bunks, heated.
 Tent Camps: Cold spike camps in the middle of hunt territory.
-Hunts may make use of one or more of the above lodging, as well as natural shelters.
+Hunters may make use of one or more of the above lodging, as well as natural shelters.

 All Food provided by Alaska Cross Country Guiding.
 Special requests and diets gladly accommodated.